 In conclusion

 Watching these plants thrive and grow is truly a magical experience, and it's no wonder they have become a favorite among gardeners and plant enthusiasts alike.
-So why not try your hand at propagating some succulent pups and witness the power of nature and the resilience of these amazing plants?
+So why not try your hand at propagating some succulent buds and witness the power of nature and the resilience of these amazing plants?